sankalprai-IoT/RescueMesh-SIH-2026/README.md

 | **Shelter Manager** | View Demo |
 | **Shelter Responder** | View Demo |

+## Architecture

-The architecture/ directory contains the architecture and system-design materials for RescueMesh.
+The `architecture/` directory contains the architecture and system-design materials for RescueMesh.

-It describes how the major components of the platform are organized and how information moves through the disaster-response workflow.
+It describes the major components of the platform and how information moves through the disaster-response workflow.

-architecture/
+---

-Documentation
+## Documentation

-The docs/ directory contains project documentation, technical references, workflows, and supporting material.
+The `docs/` directory contains project documentation, technical references, workflows, and supporting materials.

-docs/
+---

-Presentation
+## Presentation

-The presentation/ directory contains the official RescueMesh — Smart India Hackathon 2026 presentation material.
+The `presentation/` directory contains the official **RescueMesh — Smart India Hackathon 2026** presentation material.

 presentation/
 Repository Structure